anas-aljanaby/alssaa-hr/docs/System Day and Session states plan.md

 We design from the admin's point of view, since everything else can be derived from it.
 For example, the employee attendance page should present the same data as the admin's user details page.

+## Core Model

+The system is built around two orthogonal dimensions.
+Understanding the distinction between them is essential — conflating them is the root cause of past bugs.

+**Attendance verdict** — the states defined in this document.
+They answer: *what kind of attendance day is this employee having?* Was it on time?
+Late?
+Did they complete their shift?
+Did they not show up?
+These are verdicts about the quality and completeness of attendance.
+A verdict does not change because an employee steps out for a break — it reflects what happened, not what is happening right now.

+**Presence** — a single boolean field, `is_checked_in_now`.
+It answers: *does this employee currently have an open session?* This is a snapshot of the current moment, entirely orthogonal to the attendance verdict.
+An employee can be `late` (verdict) and currently checked in (present), or have no chip at all (verdict: on time, nothing notable) and be on a break (not present).
+These two facts are always independent.

+**The rule for all consumers:** any consumer that needs to know who is available right now — for a section split, a dashboard count, or any other availability display — must use `is_checked_in_now` directly.
+Never infer availability from a state name.

+**Chips signal exceptions, not the baseline.** On the live board, a chip signals something notable about an employee's day: they arrived late, they haven't shown up yet, their shift is done, etc. The absence of a chip is itself meaningful — it means the employee is on time, working a regular session, with nothing requiring the admin's attention.
+There is no chip for the normal baseline case.

 ## State Definitions

 These are the canonical states in the system.
 Every consumer should map to these — no ad-hoc statuses elsewhere.